R4GoodAcademy/R4GoodPersonalFinances/tests/testthat/_snaps/simulate_single_scenario.md

       [46] 3000 3000 3000 3000 3000 3000 3000 3000 3000 3000 3000 3000 3000 3000 3000
       [61] 3000

-# simulating single scenario with events helper functions - is_on function
+# simulating single scenario with event and id_on helper functions

     Code
       scenario$income$income_older